 It's official - Remote working has been proven to be one of the best ways to reduce burnout, and giving employees more freedom on how, where or even when they work promotes flexibility, mental well-being and increases how productive they are.
 But a lot of businesses still need to learn how to adapt their hybrid practices as we blur the line between work and home.

-It may not seem obvious, but remote collaboration quietly eliminates one of the biggest time killers that the modern workplace has to offer - in-office distractions.
+One of the biggest upsides of a hybrid work model is something that you may not realize.
+Namely, remote collaboration quietly eliminates one of the biggest time killers that the modern workplace has to offer - in-office distractions.
 With nearly 90% of workers in the U.S. being distracted at least once daily, and 1 in 4 being interrupted over six times per day, businesses are losing almost 340 hours of productivity per team-member, per year.
 Over half of those interviewed in a separate UK survey said that reducing distractions was one of the biggest upsides to remote work.

 Communication in a hybrid work environment

-Depending on how reliant a business is on fixed, in-office hardware, upgrading to a hybrid work environment could mean some fairly monumental changes, but as various industries move to being more and more flexible, these changes are becoming more and more necessary.
+Depending on how reliant a business is on fixed, in-office hardware, upgrading to a hybrid work environment used to mean some fairly monumental changes.
+Because of this, and as various industries move to being more and more flexible, as a provider you need to know how to take the complexity out of moving to the cloud and empower your customers to sweat their existing assets.

 When it comes to communication, it's been possible for businesses to integrate their existing hardware into the cloud for a while, and as the number of PSTN enabled Teams users surpasses the 20 million mark its clear to see that the world is coming round to the idea of integrated voice services.
 And why not?
 A cloud-based communication solution allows for reduced costs, scalability and futureproofing.